MicrosoftDocs/bot-docs/articles/nodejs/index.md

 The <a href="https://github.com/Microsoft/BotBuilder" target="_blank">BotBuilder</a> GitHub repository
 contains numerous code samples that show how to build bots using the Bot Builder SDK for Node.js.
-To access these code samples, clone the repository and navigate to the **Samples** folder.
+To access these code samples, clone the repository and navigate to the **examples** folder.

 ```
 git clone https://github.com/Microsoft/BotBuilder.git
-cd BotBuilder/Node/Samples
+cd BotBuilder/Node/examples
 ```

 The <a href="https://github.com/Microsoft/BotBuilder-Samples" target="_blank">BotBuilder-Samples</a> GitHub repository